Get Your Green Dream Job

+Get Your Green Dream Job

 	- Assess your skills.
 What are you good at?
 What do you have training in?
-Sustainability is beginning to permeate every industry, meaning that you might not have to shift gears so drastically to get the job you want.
-If you work in fundraising, perhaps you can apply your expertise to an environmental organization, for example.
-Working in the building trades?
+Sustainability is beginning to permeate every

+	industry, meaning that you might not have to shift gears so drastically to get the job you want.
+If you work in

+	fundraising, perhaps you can apply your expertise to an environmental organization, for example.
+Working in the building

+	trades?
 Get LEED certified or trained to install solar panels or conduct energy retrofits.

 	- Network.
 Face-to-face connections are usually much more effective than electronic communication.
-Set up informational interviews with people in the field you’d like to work in and get a sense of the job market and skills required.
-Visit conferences that draw together professionals in your industry and start schmoozing!
-Some relevant annual conferences include Good Jobs, Green Jobs; RETECH and Greenbuild.
-CSRwire maintains a calendar of sustainability-focused events—find one in your area.
+Set up informational

+	interviews with people in the field you’d like to work in and get a sense of the job market and skills required.
+Visit

+	conferences that draw together professionals in your industry and start schmoozing!
+Some relevant annual conferences

+	include Good Jobs, Green Jobs; and RETECH.
+CSRwire maintains a calendar of sustainability-focused events—find one in

+	your area

 	- Do a green retrofit on your existing job.
 Don’t find it feasible to jump ship in a tough economy?
+Virtually any

-Virtually any employee can push for sustainable changes in their existing organizations.
-Try joining or starting a green team to share ideas with colleagues and build will for solutions at your company.
+	employee can push for sustainable changes in their existing organizations.
+Try joining or starting a green team to share

+	ideas with colleagues and build will for solutions at your company.